Best Rental Cars I’ve Actually Slept In

 I usually travel with my partner.
 It can get crowded, but we end up sleeping well.
 Solo travelers will have more space and some diagonal sleeping options open up.

-For overnight spots, legality by country, and full setup guide: Sleeping in Rental Cars Guide.
+For overnight spots, legality by country, and full setup guide: Sleeping in Rental Cars.

 Car Class